steveloughran/spark-timeline-integration/yarn-timeline-history/src/main/docs/timeline.md

 ### Events are generated too fast to be saved

 This is logged in the metrics of the Spark Application as dropped events, and in the application log as dropped events.
+On playback, the application may be missing information.

 1. Increase the number of events posted in a single post via the property `spark.hadoop.yarn.timeline.batch.size` -such as 500 or 1000.
 1. Increase the buffer size of events to queue up for posting.
 `spark.hadoop.yarn.timeline.post.limit`.
-1. If the YARN timeline server  supports it, use the ATS 1.5 APIs.
+1. If the YARN timeline server supports it, use the timeline service 1.5 APIs.
 These use the cluster filesystem as the means of passing events from the application to the YARN timeline server.

 ### The application is listed as incomplete/not updating

 In some versions of spark, the history server does not update an application once it has been viewed.
-This is fixed in Spark 2.0

 ### The application history doesn't show all its jobs/stages —or they are incomplete